SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 However, the majority of autonomous RL algorithms either rely on engineered features or a large number of interactions with the environment.
 Such a large number of interactions may be impractical in many real-world applications.
 For example, robots are subject to wear and tear and, hence, millions of interactions may change or damage the system.
-Moreover, practical systems have limitations in the form of the maximumtorque that can be safely applied.
+Moreover, practical systems have limitations in the form of the maximum torque that can be safely applied.
 To reduce the number of system interactions while naturally handling constraints, we propose a model-based RL framework based on Model Predictive Control (MPC).
 In particular, we propose to learn a probabilistic transition model using Gaussian Processes (GPs) to incorporate model uncertainties into long-term predictions, thereby, reducing the impact of model errors.
 We then use MPC to find a control sequence that minimises the expected long-term cost.